Vaccinations & Wellness

 Cat immunizations include panleukopenia (distemper), rabies, feline rhinotracheitis, calicivirus, chlamydia and feline leukemia.

 Compared to our canine and feline family members, each of our exotic pets is different in their own special way.
 Each species requires us to meet their individual needs, from diet to husbandry to medical care, in order to lead a long happy and healthy life.
 This is why we encourage our exotic pet owners to educate themselves on their specific pets’ needs.
-We are here to provide you with some of that information and hopefully answer some of your questions.
+We are here to provide you with some of that information and answer your questions.

 - Rabbits There is nothing sweeter than fuzzy bunny kisses to warm your heart.
-Dr. Long writes about diet, housing, exercise and tips for handling rabbits- all the information you need before buying a rabbit, or just keeping your rabbit healthy.
+Dr. Robinson writes about diet, housing, exercise and tips for handling rabbits- all the information you need before buying a rabbit, or just keeping your rabbit healthy.

 - Guinea pigs